-Ambi Normal - Classic perspective with a deep ambiance end expressive nuance.
+Ambi Normal - Classic perspective with a deep ambience end expressive nuance.
 The high EQ is boosted on the ambient mic pair to accentuate the reflection of the natural and added reverb.

-Dark Cinema - The preset is designed to bring out the lower velocities and EQ´d to emphasise a darker tonal pallet.
-This has been pared with "Retro Space" convolution preset to add a moody and ethereal colour to the piano.
+Dark Cinema - The preset is designed to bring out the lower velocities and EQ'd to emphasise a darker tonal pallet.
+This has been paired with "Retro Space" convolution preset to add a moody and ethereal colour to the piano.

 Dry Clean - Release delay and Release volume are set to 0 and highs are boosted on the 4006/TLM 50 mic pair to give the piano a dry, definitive character.